Notes for students returning as postgraduates

-You can request a refund of CIS printer credits by visiting the Service Desk before you leave or graduate (before end of June 2019).
+You can request a refund of CIS printer credits by logging a request with the IT Service Desk here before you leave or graduate (before end of July 2020).
 Please note there will be no refund of departmental printer credits.

 Your current campus card will also be extended to enable you to continue to access CIS facilities and the Library but it will not include Library borrowing.
 It will not be necessary to re-print your campus card, a new campus card will be printed as part of your postgraduate registration process.
 You must return your undergraduate campus card when collecting your new postgraduate card; if you don't it will delay your obtaining a new campus card.

 - you will no longer be able to log on to University PCs